 Warehouse cost by size and square feet

-Below is a rough estimate of costs on warehouses based on size and price.
+Below is a rough estimate of warehouse costs based on size and price.
 We sourced the following data from Strong Building Systems.

 |Dimensions||Square feet||Turnkey Estimate|

 The shell building consisting of a concrete slab base costs about $20 per square foot, whereas the steel building framework from $7 to $12 depending on the gauge of steel used for construction.
 The costs in the table above are inclusive of land and grading.
-If one can obtain land and grading for significantly lower prices, it will decrease overall construction costs.
+It will decrease overall construction costs if one can obtain land and grading for significantly lower prices.

 Costs to consider

 Various costs encompass the construction costs of a warehouse.
-These are hard costs, soft costs, financing costs, and operational costs.
+These are hard, soft, financing, and operational costs.

 Soft costs are among the hardest to estimate.
-Soft costs are not directly linked to the construction but are necessary for the operations of the project.
+Soft costs are not directly linked to the construction but are necessary for the project's operations.
 Soft costs include permits, taxes, insurance, engineering and architectural design, and moveable equipment.
 If unplanned, soft costs can bring a project to a halt as they are unique in every project.
 Their uniqueness is part of the reason why they are difficult to estimate.